-2 The actual values used will depend on the specific conditions applied: consequently.
+&lt;sup>2 The actual values used will depend on the specific conditions applied.
 Consequently, no specific values are proposed in this Safety Guide.

-3 The concept of "the 'waste hierarchy'" is widely accepted to be fundamental to the sustainable management of all types of wasteswaste, including radioactive wasteswaste.
-The concept of the waste hierarchy has been widely adopted in national policies and has also been taken up internationally (e.g. EU, UNEP, OECD).by the European Union, the United Nations Environment Programme and the Organisation for Economic Co-operation and Development).
+&lt;sup>3 The concept of the 'waste hierarchy' is widely accepted to be fundamental to the sustainable management of all types of waste, including radioactive waste.
+The concept of the waste hierarchy has been widely adopted in national policies and has also been taken up internationally (e.g. by the European Union, the United Nations Environment Programme and the Organisation for Economic Co-operation and Development).

-and recycling.
-The recommendations are also applicable to the clearance of sealed radioactive sources, if this is allowed in a State.
+1.15.
+The management of radioactive waste in a nuclear or radiological emergency is outside the scope of this Safety Guide and is addressed in IAEA Safety Standards Series Nos GSR Part 7, Preparedness and Response for a Nuclear or Radiological Emergency [7], and GSG-11, Arrangements for the Termination of a Nuclear or Radiological Emergency [8].

-- 1.12.
-The application of the concept of exemption is outside the scope of this Safety Guide.
-Recommendations on exemption are provided in DS499GSG-17 [4]. - 1.13.
-The trade of contaminated food and commodities are is outside the scope of this Safety Guide. - 1.14.
-Different concepts and criteria apply to the clearance of buildings and to the release of sites from regulatory control.
-The guidance provided in this Safety Guide is applicable to the clearance of buildings, for example buildings located on a nuclear site.
-The release of sites from regulatory control is outside the scope of this Safety Guide.
-This is addressed in IAEA Safety Standards Series No. WS-G-5.1, Release of Sites from Regulatory Control on Termination of Practices [6]. - 1.15.
-The management of radioactive waste in a nuclear or a-radiological emergency are soutside the scope of this Safety Guide, as they are and is addressed in the IAEA Safety Standards Series Nos GSR Part 7, Preparedness and Response for a Nuclear or Radiological Emergency [7-], and GSG-11, Arrangements for the Termination of a Nuclear or Radiological Emergency [8]. - 1.16.
+1.16.
 The terms used in this Safety Guide are to be understood as defined and explained in GSR Part 3 [1] and the IAEA Nuclear Safety and Security Glossary [9].